jiajunhe1997/PictoBoard/README.md

 ### ❓ How does iCloud syncing work?

 iCloud syncing allows you to back up your Boards and images to your iCloud account, ensuring your data is available across all your Apple devices.
 This feature is available for Pro users.

-### ❓ How do I restore my purchases?

-1. Open PictoBoard Pro.
-2. Tap the menu icon (three horizontal lines) in the header.
-3. Select **Restore Purchases**.
-4. Follow the on-screen instructions to restore your Pro features.

 ### ❓ Can I rearrange the order of my Boards?